Wildlife Crime Technology Project

 Rangers at the Kenya Wildlife Service Law Enforcement Academy using FLIR SCOUTs during their night training sessions.

 In February 2020, WWF’s technology team visited Ol Pejeta to install the first set of FLIR cameras, initiate the system, and train the conservancy staff in care and use of the system.
-Working among the restrictions associated with the COVID-19 outbreak that came shortly thereafter, WWF and our partners continue to move the project forward, configuring FLIR cameras, security software and servers, and additional networking equipment through numerous Zoom trainings and WhatsApp calls with IT staff from Ol Pejeta, as well as FLIR and Cisco engineers around the world.
+Working among the restrictions associated with the COVID-19 outbreak that came shortly thereafter, WWF and our partners continued to move the project forward, configuring FLIR cameras, security software and servers, and additional networking equipment through numerous Zoom trainings and WhatsApp calls with IT staff from Ol Pejeta, as well as FLIR and Cisco engineers around the world.
+Since 2017, there have been no incidents of poaching in Ol Pejeta.
+Conservancy staff have become tech and IT experts in FLIR technology, able to troubleshoot network problems, broken camera equipment, and connectivity issues.
+Ol Pejeta is now helping to train other rangers on using FLIR in neighboring reserves, like in Solio Game Reserve.

 Despite the outbreak and travel restrictions associated with COVID-19 in 2020, Kenya achieved their first year of zero rhino poaching in 20 years.
 In the months and years ahead, WWF and our Kenyan partners believe that the FLIR technology will be more important than ever to improve and expand the parks’ security, and protect wildlife and people.
 If there are reductions in antipoaching patrols, FLIR will become vital to assist the remaining patrols in securing and protecting the park’s wildlife.